 This architectural difference has ramifications throughout your codebase, however.
 Tornado view functions tend to look different, and the usage of databases tends to be entirely different, too.
 So this isn’t the best choice for beginners, unless you know for a fact that your application is going to involve lots of concurrent connections from the get-go.
 Examples of this include: web chat systems, telephony applications, API servers, mobile backends, or some classes of “real-time” web applications.

-Tornado has a nice overview document intended for beginners.
+Tornado has a nice user guide intended for beginners.
 The recent O’Reilly book, Introduction to Tornado, is also an excellent (and quick) read that goes through most the facilities available in the framework.

 - View Functions.
 Tornado view functions are implemented via classes known as Handlers, which are subclasses of

 tornado.web.RequestHandler.
 Similarly to Django, there is a URL dispatcher called the Application that maps URL regex patterns to Handlers.
 Unlike Django view functions, Tornado view functions are not meant to do much work.
 The reason for this is that all view functions run in a single thread, and thus any long-running code will slow down your entire web server.
 Instead, the responsibility of the function is to delegate work to other asynchronous services handled by Tornado’s server.
 The primary candidate here is to have Tornado make an asynchronous HTTP request to some other service.
 There are also some databases and database drivers that are written in an “asynchronous” style which you can use reliably with Tornado, but in general, the idea is to avoid database queries in your view functions.